joemasilotti/turbolinks/README.md

 - `turbolinks:render` fires after rendering the page.
 Fires twice when advancing to a cached location: once after rendering the cached version and again after rendering the fresh version.
 - `turbolinks:load` fires after the page is fully loaded.

-# TODO: Differences From Earlier Versions

-# Known Issues

-- Anchored links to the current location deviate from standard browser behavior by making a network request.
-- Snapshot#hasAnchor() doesn't consider named anchors like `<a name="top"></a>`.
-- Visiting with an unrecognized action triggers an error when history is changed.
-We should fail sooner when an invalid action is specified.

 ---